I just made beet kvass for the first time, and I want to share how easy it is! I found it full of umami flavor – earthy, salty, and tangy.

 Making Another Batch

-Kvass (sometimes spelled kvas), like sourdough and kombucha, keeps on giving.
-When you’ve drunk most of the brine, leave the beets and a bit of the liquid in the jar to act as a starter, refill the jar with filtered water, and add salt.
+Kvass, like sourdough and kombucha, keeps on giving.
+When you’ve drunk most of the brine, leave the beets and a bit of kvass (1/2 cup) in the jar to act as a starter for the next batch.
+Refill the jar with filtered water and add salt.
 Let it sit on the counter for a few days again.
 Smell and taste to see when it’s done.

-Always save a bit of the brine for starter, but if you don’t have any, you can use sauerkraut juice, whey (not the body-building powder but the byproduct of making cheese or Greek yogurt), or a commercial starter.
+If you don’t have any kvass for starter, you can use sauerkraut juice, whey (not the body-building powder but the byproduct of making cheese or the watery liquid that collects on top of Greek yogurt), or a commercial kefir starter.
 After two or three batches, start over with fresh beets.
 Use the discarded beets in soups or juices or compost them.

 I can’t wait to try it with red beets for the beautiful color!
 I’ll make a larger batch next time since I like the flavor so much.

-I’ve shared my kvass with someone who loves beets but thought it was too salty, so I’ve experimented with using less salt.
+I’ve shared my kvass with someone who loves beets but thought it was too salty, and I’ve experimented with using less salt.
+If you use a starter, you don’t need as much salt.

 Right now I’m liking this recipe per half gallon jar:

-1/2 to 1/4 cup kvass from previous batch (or sauerkraut juice, whey, or starter)
+- 1/4 to 1/2 cup kvass from previous batch (or sauerkraut juice, whey, or commercial starter)

 Cover the jar with a lid.
 Check daily, smelling, tasting, and removing any scum from the top.
 Refrigerate when it tastes “done” to your taste.
-Reuse beets 2 or 3 times before starting over.
+Reuse beets once before starting over — more than that and it is too weak and watery.
+Always save some kvass to use as starter,

 Medicinal and Nutritional Qualities